Click on a question in the list and it will take you to the answer. Click on the Link “Back to Top” to get back to this list.

 The Poker Players Alliance has successfully argued that poker is a game of skill in several states.
 To view our latest amicus brief which outlines why poker is a game of skill click here.

-10. Who can I contact at the PPA if I have not received my membership packet in the mail, am having trouble with my online benefits, or have general questions about the organization?
+8. Who can I contact at the PPA if I have general questions about the organization?

 Problem gambling is an illness that strikes people from all walks of life, but it can be treated.
 If you think you may have a gambling problem, or know of someone who does, please contact Problem Gamblers Helpline, 1-800-GAMBLER.
 Counselors are available 24 hours a day, 7 days a week to provide information on available treatment and support groups in your area for both the gambler and those affected by the gambler’s problem.
 All calls are completely confidential.